green-api/greenapi-integration-rocketchat/README.md

 ```

 The sync-app-url command is particularly useful when you've changed your adapter's URL or moved it to a different
 domain.
 It automatically updates the webhook URL settings for all your registered GREEN-API instances.
+Note: Your new
+app URL must end with "api/webhook/rocket" for proper webhook mapping.

 ## License